 Our contribution

 The Lufthansa Group's first IAGOS aircraft, the Airbus A340-300 with the registration "D-AIGT," has been in service since July 8, 2011.
 On this day, in cooperation with Jülich Research Center, Lufthansa became the first airline worldwide to launch this innovative project for the long-term observation of the earth’s atmosphere during scheduled flight operations.
 In 2015, the Lufthansa Group expanded its commitment to climate research and equipped a second aircraft, the Lufthansa Airbus A330-300 with the registration "D-AIKO," with the IAGOS measurement system.
-In November 2022, a third aircraft of the Group fleet was retrofitted with measuring instruments: Since then, Eurowings Discover's Airbus A330-300 "D-AIKE" has also been collecting measurement data in the atmosphere.
+In November 2022, a third aircraft of the Group fleet was retrofitted with measuring instruments: Since then, the Airbus A330-300 "D-AIKE" of Discover Airlines has also been collecting measurement data in the atmosphere.

 After each flight, the recorded measurement data are automatically transmitted to the central database of the CNRS (Centre National de la Recherche Scientifique) research center in Toulouse.
 The findings are freely and openly accessible for global research and are currently used by around 300 organizations worldwide.
 They help researchers gain new insight into climate development, the composition of the atmosphere and determining long-term changes to make climate models more precise and to improve weather forecasts.
 The predecessor system, MOZAIC, was also installed on two Lufthansa Airbus A340-300s and reliably collected measurement data in cruise flight until 2014.